Siu mai is a popular steamed Chinese dumpling with pork and shrimp filling. Make this recipe for a delicious dim sum breakfast dish!

-Shumai is a type of Chinese dumpling, with a traditional filling of pork and shrimp.
+This dish is a type of Chinese dumpling, with a traditional filling of pork and shrimp.
+Alternate spellings and names for the dish include shumai and shaomai.

-Unlike most dumplings that are completely sealed (like these Homemade Chinese Dumplings (Jiaozi 饺子)), the top of the dumplings are left open, and the dough is formed into a basket shape.
+While dumplings like Jiaozi and potstickers are sealed, the top of siu mai are left open, and the dough is formed into a basket shape.

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.

-- Ground pork - You’ll want to use plain ground pork for this shumai recipe.
-Pork sausage comes pre-seasoned and will alter the flavor of the dumplings.
+- Ground pork - You’ll want to use plain ground pork for this recipe.
+Pork sausage comes pre-seasoned with Italian spices and will alter the flavor of the pork and shrimp dumplings.

-- Chinese Five Spice - If you can’t find this at the store, it’s easy to make your own at home.
+- Chinese Five Spice - If you can’t find this at the store, it’s easy to make Chinese five spice.
 It keeps for about 6 months in the pantry, so you can use it in other dishes.

 - Ginger and lemongrass - You can easily substitute freshly grated with paste instead.
 These can be found in tubes in the produce section of the grocery store.
 Lemongrass is not traditionally used in Chinese cooking, so feel free to omit altogether.

-- Wonton wrappers - I like to use these wrappers to get the decorative looking points at the tops of the dumpling.
-However, these are traditionally made with thin, round dumpling wrappers so feel free to use those instead.
+- Wonton wrappers - I like to use these wrappers to form decorative looking points at the tops of the .
+However, siu mai are traditionally made with thin, round dumpling wrappers, so feel free to use those instead.

-This shumai recipe may look difficult to make, but it’s really quite simple.
-Just mix up the filling, form the dumplings, and steam!
+This pork and shrimp dim sum may look difficult to make, but it’s really quite simple.
+Just mix up the filling, stuff it into a wrapper, and steam!

 Make the filling